People ask me daily how they can make money, and there are plenty of ways to do it.

 Marketing your eBook

 Social media is a good place to start with marketing.
-That's where word-of-mouth marketing comes into play, and it's free.
+That's where word-of-mouth marketing comes into play, and it's free -- unless you want to start getting into sponsored posts.

 Marketing an eBook is unique to every writer.
 Your methods will depend on book topic and your amount of free time.
 You'll have to start trying things until you find something that works.